Make an inquiry

 Both are important.
 Both are needed to get the full picture.

-Let's not forget that accounting involves devising strategies for improvement.
-Every decision is based on data and is made with the goal of a better financial future for the business.
+Let us not forget that accounting involves devising strategies for improvement.
+Every decision is based on data and is made for the purpose of achieving better financial future for the business.

 Having a profit does not automatically mean that you have enough money in the till.
 Cash flow management is just as important as profit.